History of Test cricket from 1877 to 1883: The first Test

 At 1.05 p.m. on 15 March 1877, the first Test began.
-It was dominated by Charles Bannerman, who scored the first single in Test history off Alfred Shaw's second ball, was dropped on ten by Tom Armitage off the same bowler (who himself would drop Bannerman twice) and had 27 by lunch at 14:00, with the Combined XI 42 for three.
-Bannerman increased his scoring rate after the interval and reached his century at 16:25, by which time the crowd was around 4,500.
-By the close of play at 5 p.m., he had moved on to 126, and Combined Australia had made 166 for six.
+It was dominated by Charles Bannerman, who scored the first single in Test history off Alfred Shaw's second ball, was dropped on ten by Tom Armitage off the same bowler (who himself would drop Bannerman twice) and had 27 by lunch at 2.05 p.m., with the Combined XI 42 for three.
+Bannerman increased his scoring rate after the interval and reached his century at 4.25 p.m., by which time the crowd was around 4,500.
+By the close of play at 5.00 p.m., he had moved on to 126, and Combined Australia had made 166 for six.

 On the second day, the attendance of about 4,000 spectators was found to include "a large number of spectators...supposed to have got in free, by means of tickets not sold at the gates, but procured illegitimately somewhere else", and about 500 heads watching over the fence from outside the ground.
 Bannerman took his score to 165 on the second day before he was forced to retire hurt after a delivery from George Ulyett split the index finger of his right hand.
 Australia was 240 for 7 at that stage; the innings promptly collapsed to 245 all out.
 Bannerman had scored 67% of the runs in the innings, which remains a record today.
 His score is still the highest by an Australian on Test debut, and the thirteenth highest by all debutants.
 His performance so impressed the public that a subscription was initiated, which raised £83 7s 6d for him.